ibm-cloud-docs/log-analysis/ingestion_key.md

 	After you log in with your user ID and password, the {{site.data.keyword.Bluemix_notm}} UI opens.

 2. In the navigation menu, select **Observability**.

-The list of IBM Log Analysis with LogDNA instances that are available on {{site.data.keyword.Bluemix_notm}} is displayed.
+3. Select **Logging**.
+The IBM Log Analysis with LogDNA dashboard opens.
+You can see the list of logging instances that are available on {{site.data.keyword.Bluemix_notm}}.

 3. Identify the instance for which you want to get the ingestion key, and click **View ingestion key**.

-4. A pop up window opnes where you can click **Show** to view the ingestion key.
+4. A pop up window opens where you can click **Show** to view the ingestion key.